Homage to Digital Nomads: Hybrid Jobs Are NOT Remote Work or WFH Gigs

 WFH, GIF via GIPHY

 On the other hand, remote jobs allow you to work from anywhere (internet access required).
-This can be great if you want to travel or live in a different country/city.
+This can be great if you want to travel or live in a different country or city.

 WFH jobs are similar but usually require staying at home most of the time.
 However, there may be exceptions, like being able to work in the lower 48 states but not Alaska and Hawaii.

-So is it just me, or are many employers seemingly embracing hybrid roles over remote or WFH positions?
+So, is it just me, or are many employers embracing hybrid roles over remote or WFH positions? (…and NOT clearly defining roles and responsibilities?)

 Remote Work, GIF via GIPHY

-If so, maybe it’s because their leases haven’t expired?
-Or perhaps they prefer to keep the POV that employees need in-person everything?
+If so, maybe it’s because their leases haven’t expired.
+Or perhaps they prefer to keep the POV that employees need everything in person?

 Or something else?